Cakes and Diamonds

 There’s a quarterly finance briefing at eight, then I have a late breakfast meeting with my philanthropy group across town.
 Philanthropy sounds pretentious but it’s better than coffee with my bored gaggle of evil bitches.
 Only a few of them are actually evil but all of them are bitches.
 We gather a ton of charity money for some really worthy causes so I think our collective karma evens out in the end.

 My flight is at two-forty-five this afternoon.
 I packed the single pair of denim jeans I own and some of my more casual linen pants.
 I’m not sure what the suggested outfit is for expelling a demon.
 I wasn’t able to find my Rosary but I’m sure there will be a religious store in close proximity to a gun and ammo shop once I arrive.

 Rural California has an odd mix of depravity and religion.
 Wealth and abject poverty sometimes share the same block.
-It took me years to wash the valley out of my speech so I didn’t sound as stupid as I felt in my new sophisticated office.
-I’m sure after a week there the ridiculous cadence will coat my tongue again.
+It took me years to wash the valley out of my speech so I didn’t sound as stupid as I felt in my sophisticated New York office.
+I’m sure after a week back in Cali the ridiculous cadence will coat my tongue again.
 So many things bother me about this undertaking, it is not worth listing them all.

 Several imaginary friends entertained me as a child, as many children have these friends it wasn't considered odd at first.
 Mine didn’t fade as I aged, they grew with me instead.
 This situation gave me something to hide away from people and a good reason to be ashamed.
 As if a young pretty girl raised in the sunshine doesn’t have enough shame to sort through.